How to Read Your Discovery, Evidence Guide [2026]

 Put it in writing.
 Send an email: "I am requesting a complete copy of all discovery materials received in my case, [Case Number].
 Please provide these at your earliest convenience."

 If they still won't share, that's a serious red flag.
-Consider contacting the state bar or getting a second opinion on your representation.
+Consider filing a bar complaint or getting a second opinion on your representation.

 We Can Help

 That's what we do.
-We review your discovery with the eye of elite defense attorneys and give you the questions and analysis to hold your lawyer accountable.
+We review your discovery with the eye of elite defense methodology and give you the questions and analysis to hold your lawyer accountable.

 This is legal information, not legal advice.
 We are not attorneys and do not provide legal representation.
 We provide research, analysis, and questions to help you work more effectively with your attorney.